Students Voting

 A Book List for Educators to get kids election ready and civics-savvy.

-A list of Election-Year Guiding Questions to help start, maintain or deepen classroom lessons or discussions.
+A list of Election-Year Guiding Questions to help start or enrich classroom lessons or discussions.

 Post-Election Reflection Activities to guide students in reflecting about what they’ve learned during the election process and how they feel about the election results.

 This page is maintained by the YMCA Center for Youth Voice.
-Links to other internet sites are provided for informational purposes only.
-The YMCA Center for Youth Voice is in no way responsible for the content of these sites and their presence on this page should not be construed as an endorsement.
+Links to other websites are provided for informational purposes only.
+The YMCA Center for Youth Voice is not responsible for the content of these sites and their presence on this page should not be construed as an endorsement.